bornfree/bornfree.github.io/_posts/2018-07-13-travel-is-dopamine--adventure-is-adrenalin-.md

 slug: travel-is-dopamine--adventure-is-adrenalin-
 date_published: 2018-07-13T00:00:00.000Z
 date_updated: 2018-07-13T00:00:00.000Z
-excerpt:
-The cave rescue of Thai boys soccer team sent off a flurry of emotions.
-A flood of happy chemicals through my body.

 ---

 The cave rescue of Thai boys soccer team sent off a flurry of emotions.
 A flood of happy chemicals through my body.